 This page will provide a summary of the eligibility requirements for persons interested in participating in the Food Distribution Program on Indian Reservations (FDPIR) and how to apply.

 - Participant Eligibility Requirements.
-Includes low-income American Indian and non-Indian households that reside on a reservation, and households living in approved areas near a reservation or in Oklahoma that contain at least one persons who is a member of a Federally-recognized tribe.
-Households are certified based on income and resource standards set by the Federal government, and must be recertified at least every 12 months.
+Low-income American Indian and non-Indian households that reside on a reservation, and households living in approved areas near a reservation or in Oklahoma that contain at least one person who is a member of a Federally-recognized tribe are eligible to participate in FDPIR.
+Households are certified based on financial (e.g., income) and non-financial standards set by the Federal government, and must be recertified at least every 12 months.
 Elderly and disabled households may be certified for up to 24 months.
-Households may not participate in FDPIR and the Supplemental Nutrition Assistance Program in the same month.
+Households may not participate in FDPIR and the Supplemental Nutrition Assistance Program (SNAP) in the same month.

 - How to Apply.
 Contact your SDA/Indian Tribal Organization (ITO), or the FNS Regional Office in your area for further assistance.
 For a list of the FDPIR Contacts that administer this program, click here.
 To view a fact sheet with frequently asked questions about how this program works, click here.